The Operating System I Built for My Brain

 “You have a strategy call on Wednesday.
 Your pipeline is at 2 leads, target is 10.
 Someone sent a referral yesterday you haven’t followed up on.”

 Then I brain dump whatever’s on my mind.
-Zero friction, no formatting.
-It sorts my thoughts, queues actions for the right day, and surfaces context when it’s relevant rather than when I remember to look for it.
+Zero friction, no formatting required.
+It sorts my thoughts, queues actions for the right day, and surfaces context when it’s relevant — not when I remember to look for it.

-I’ve built a wisdom index from books I’ve read.
+The system has a wisdom index built from books I’ve read.
 Extracted quotes surface in my daily journal for spaced recognition, similar to Readwise.
-The system references that index when making decisions, writing copy, or challenging my thinking.
+The system pulls from that index when making decisions, writing copy, or challenging my thinking.

 I use Starcraft metaphors for research depth.
-When I’m exploring a topic, the system reports confidence on a zergling-to-ultralisk scale, from surface knowledge through to deep conviction.
-It’s nerdy, but it maps to how I naturally think about when to act versus when to keep digging.
+When I’m exploring a topic, the system reports confidence on a zergling-to-ultralisk scale — surface knowledge through to deep conviction.
+It’s nerdy.
+It also maps exactly to how I naturally think about when to act versus when to keep digging.
+That’s the point: it speaks my language, not the other way around.

-I can think out loud, push back on ideas, iterate on positioning the way you would with a colleague or in a workshop.
+I think out loud, push back on ideas, iterate on positioning the way you would in a workshop.
 As a freelancer working remotely, I don’t have a whiteboard session on tap.
-This gives me something close to that.
+This gets me close.
 A sparring partner that isn’t a yes man.

-And it’s honest with me in ways I’d usually be too close to see.
-It surfaces blind spots, holds me accountable to the outreach and follow-ups, the work that doesn’t feel like “real work” but keeps the business moving.
+It’s honest in ways I’d usually be too close to see.
+It surfaces blind spots.
+Holds me accountable to the outreach and follow-ups — the work that doesn’t feel like real work but keeps the business moving.

-That’s not because the system is magic.
-It’s because it handles the operational overhead that used to slow me down.
-The context-switching, the forgotten follow-ups, the pipeline going cold because something shinier grabbed my attention.
+That’s not the system being magic.
+It’s the system handling the operational overhead that used to slow me down — the context-switching, the forgotten follow-ups, the pipeline going cold because something shinier grabbed my attention.
 I focus on what I’m actually good at.
 The system handles the rest.

-I want to be honest: the system isn’t perfect.
+I’ll be honest: it isn’t perfect.
 Context resets between sessions.
-I have to remind it who we are and what we’re doing each time.
+I have to re-establish who we are and what we’re working on each time.
 The relationship doesn’t carry over the way a real one does.

 But that gap is closing.
-Tools like Moltbot are tackling persistent memory.
-Products like Notion and mymind are approaching the same problem from different angles, building software that doesn’t just store information but understands context over time.
+Tools like Moltbot are tackling persistent memory directly.
+Notion and mymind are approaching the same problem from different angles — building software that doesn’t just store information but understands context over time.

-If you’re interested in how AI changes the way we work and think, I wrote about that too: AI doesn’t make you dumber.
+If you’re curious how AI changes thinking more broadly, I wrote about that too: AI doesn’t make you dumber.
 You’re just measuring the wrong thing.

 Key Takeaway